This post may contain affiliate links. See my disclosure policy.

 However, each sauce is less innocent when it comes to sodium.
 Both products can contain between 900 and 1000 milligrams of sodium, ranging between 35% and 40% of your total daily value.

-For anyone looking to cut back on the salt, have a look at low-sodium soy sauce and tamari alternatives.
+For anyone looking to cut back on salt, have a look at low-sodium soy sauce and tamari alternatives.
 They can still be very effective in elevating your dishes.

 Another key factor to consider in the Soy Sauce vs. Tamari debate is gluten.